-Aerobic Versus Anaerobic: Why You Need Both
+Aerobic Vs. Anaerobic Exercise: Why You Need Both

 While each form of exercise is the polar opposite of its counterpart, both are present in almost every exercise routine you participate in.

 For example, when you’re completely still, your body is in an aerobic state.
 It is deriving its energy from the oxygen being supplied by your body.

 But once you start walking or jogging, your anaerobic state starts to kick in.
 As long as you maintain a lower intensity workout, your aerobic state (with oxygen) will remain prevalent.
 But once you increase the intensity, your anaerobic state (without oxygen) will start to take over.

 Why would you ever want to put your body into an anaerobic state?
 What are the benefits of doing so?
 And what are the benefits of aerobic exercise?

 Most importantly, why does any of this matter to you?